--Sfgap[/size][+I|+r][+b+c+f+s+t][+ooffset][+p[pen]].

-Draw a front.
+front. -Sfgap[/size][+I|+r][+b+c+f+s+t][+ooffset][+p[pen]].
 Supply distance gap between symbols and symbol size.
 If gap is negative, it is interpreted to mean the number of symbols along the front instead.
 If size is missing it is set to 30% of the gap, except when gap is negative and size is thus required.
 Append +I or +r to plot symbols on the left or right side of the front [Default is centered].
 Append +type to specify which symbol to plot: box, circle, fault, slip, or triangle.
 [Default is fault].
 Slip means left-lateral or right-lateral strike-slip arrows (centered is not an option).
-The +s modifier optionally accepts the angle used to draw the vector [20].
-Alternatively, use +S which draws arcuate arrow heads.
+The +s modifier optionally accepts the angle used to draw the vector [30].
 Append +ooffset to offset the first symbol from the beginning of the front by that amount [0].
 The chosen symbol is drawn with the same pen as set for the line (i.e., via -W).
 The use an alternate pen, append +ppen.
 To skip the outline, just use +p.
 Note: By placing -Sf options in the segment header you can change the front types on a segment-by-segment basis.

--Sg

-octagon. size is diameter of circumscribing circle.

--Sh

-hexagon. size is diameter of circumscribing circle.

--Si

-inverted triangle. size is diameter of circumscribing circle.
+- -Sg - octagon. size is diameter of circumscribing circle. - -Sh - hexagon. size is diameter of circumscribing circle. - -Si inverted triangle. size is diameter of circumscribing circle. - -Sj

--Sj

 Rotated rectangle.
-Direction (in degrees counter-clockwise from horizontal), x-dimension, and y-dimension must be found in columns 3, 4, and 5.
+Direction (in degrees counter-clockwise from horizontal), x-dimension, and y-dimension must be found in columns 4, 5, and 6. - -SJ

--SJ

 Same as -Sj, except azimuth (in degrees east of north) should be given instead of direction.
 The azimuth will be mapped into an angle based on the chosen map projection (-Sj leaves the directions unchanged.)
 Furthermore, the dimensions must be given in geographical instead of plot-distance units.
 For a degenerate rectangle (square) with one dimension given, use -SJ-.
-The dimension is excepted to be given in column 3.
+The dimension is excepted to be given in column 4.
 Alternatively, append the dimension diameter to -SJ- and this fixed dimension is used instead.
 An exception occurs for a linear projection in which we assume the dimensions are given in the same units as -R. For allowable geographical units, see UNITS.